Estate Administration Pricing Options

 Additional charges and Exclusions to Standard fees

-There are some exclusions from our full admin service fixed price and estimates above, notably:
+There are some exclusions from our full administration service above, notably:

 - The conveyancing costs in relation to the sale of the property to a third party or the transfer to one or more beneficiaries, conducted by our Conveyancing Department, would be in addition to the costs quoted above and in accordance with their standard published charges.